Data Exploration & Visualization

-During the course, commercial software will be used.
+During the course, commercial software will be used, which students will download onto their personal laptops prior to the class.
 However, this is not a software training course.
 Instead, the focus is on understanding the underlying methodology and mindset of how data should be approached, handled, explored, and incorporated back into the domain of interest.

 At the end of the course, participants are expected to

 - have confidence to explore new data using the exploration/visualization approach;

 - be able to approach and deploy interactive visualization;

 - understand how to identify practically meaningful discoveries;

 - experience the use of state-of-the-art visualization software, and